AiPEX-Lab/3D-printed-Prosthetic-Design/README.md

 ```

 The above command should run the entire pipeline and generate a mesh in the current working directory.
 Just so you know, this whole process can take about 24 hours.
-In the scenario that you are doing anything via ssh, it is best to be able to run the above command with nohup in case your connection times out.
+In the scenario that you are doing anything via ssh, it is best to run the above command with nohup in case your connection times out.
 To do that, do the following:
 ```
 nohup bash automate.sh video_name.mp4 > logfile.log 2>&1 &
 ```